 Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Guyanese residents save 40-70% on medical procedures in Panama and Colombia.
-A hip replacement costs $8,000-$11,500 in Bogotá versus $12,000-$16,000 locally.
-Cardiac bypass surgery runs $18,000-$24,000 in JCI-accredited hospitals abroad.
+A hip replacement costs $8,000-$11,500 in Bogotá, compared with limited private-sector availability in Guyana.
+Cardiac bypass surgery runs $18,000-$24,000 in JCI-accredited hospitals abroad, while routine cardiac bypass is not performed locally in Guyana, leaving patients to be referred to Trinidad, India, or the United States.

 Guyana’s healthcare system faces serious constraints.
 Public hospitals have long wait times and limited equipment.
 Private facilities charge prices most families cannot afford.
 No hospital in Guyana holds JCI accreditation.
 Complex procedures like cardiac surgery and joint replacements are often unavailable.